longhorn/longhorn-tests/docs/content/manual/release-specific/v1.2.0/test-backing-image-upload.md

 ### Upload via Ingress Controller
 <sup>Related issue: [2937](https://github.com/longhorn/longhorn/issues/2937) with fix in v1.2.0+</sup>
 1. Install and create Ingress Loadbalancer with proper hostname configuration
-   - On Rancher v2.6.0 Explorer > into Cluster > Service and Discovery > Ingresses
+   - On Rancher v2.6.x Cluster Explorer > open the cluster under testing > Service and Discovery > Ingresses
 2. Access Longhorn UI with the hostname URL
 3. Create a new backing image with **Upload From Local**
 4. Verify the uploaded image matches its size or checksum